arunsingh28/FileDB-with-DS/readme.md

 # Developer Assignment

 ## Data Conversion
-[mobiux.in](https://www.mobiux.in/assignment/sales-data.txt) Proide the data in txt format so to parse the data into JSON.
-I have use custome file converter **convertTextFileToJson** which change txt format to JSON and create new file with .json extension.
+[mobiux.in](https://www.mobiux.in/assignment/sales-data.txt) The provided data is in text format and needs to be parsed into JSON format.
+To convert the text data to JSON, a custom file converter called convertTextFileToJson is used.
+This converter processes the text file and generates a new file with the .json extension, containing the converted data.

 ## APIs
-I have created 5 APIs
+The assignment includes the creation of five APIs, each serving a specific purpose.
+These APIs can be accessed by selecting the corresponding option:

 ```
     ***** Select an Option *****